anoma/nspec/docs/anomian.juvix.md

 ## Chapter 7: We have engines, and now, what?

-> We are now beginning to define the system.
-Although there are still a few
+I think I am getting the hang of it.
+But what's next?

-> aspects to address, we have made a good start.
-In the upcoming chapters,
+> Yes, I think we have we have made a good start.
+> However, we have to fill in the blanks and put everything together in a single system.
+> In the upcoming chapters,
-> we assume the system will maintain the following invariants:
+> how the system looks like in more detail and how ensure the following properties:

 - [x] Message delivery: All messages are eventually delivered
 - [x] Engine isolation: Each engine maintains independent state